The knee joint is a type of joint. The knee is an ideal lever and hinge mechanism. Changes in the knee joint

 knee ligaments

-photo of the meniscus
+photo of meniscus

 The muscles located around the joint and providing its work can be divided into three main groups: